Finance Act: Finance Act 1910

-The Finance (1909–10) Act 1910 resulted in a significant net increase in taxation, and it also requisitioned a survey dubbed by right-wing journalists the "Lloyd George's Domesday land-survey", in particular entailing the 1910–1915 valuation maps.
+The Finance (1909-10) Act 1910 (10 Edw.
+7. & 1 Geo.
+5. c.
+8) resulted in a significant net increase in taxation, and it also requisitioned a survey dubbed by right-wing journalists the "Lloyd George's Domesday land-survey", in particular entailing the 1910–1915 valuation maps.

 Each property and related right under and over land (hereditament) in England and Wales was surveyed and valued, so Increment Value Duty based on land value could be levied when any property was sold.
 The initial rate was 20% of the increase in land-value between the date of the survey and the date of sale (capital gain).
 Exemptions included farmland and plots smaller than 50 acre.
 This tax was substantively altered by the repeal of s.
 67 by the Finance Act 1920 which superseded it.

 As part of the survey, landowners had to fill in a form, and the resulting records are extremely useful for local history.